-Considered one of Tezuka's last major works, Buddha was originally serialized from September 1972 to December 1983.
-Published by Ushio Shuppan Co., it began publication in Friends of Hope (希望の友), however the title was subsequently changed to Shōnen World (少年ワールド) and then ultimately Comic Tom (コミックトム) over the course of its run in an attempt to change the overall image of the magazine.
+Considered one of Tezuka’s last major works, Buddha was originally serialized from September 1972 to December 1983.
+Published by Ushio Shuppan Co., in a publication that began as Friends of Hope, and which was subsequently changed to Shonen World and then, ultimately, to Comic Tom over the course of Buddha‘s 1972 to 1983 run, in an attempt to update the overall image of the magazine.

 What it’s about

 Although Buddha (1972-83) ultimately tells the epic story of Siddhartha Gautama, the man destined to become the Buddha, the story actually begins with Naradatta, a monk from the upper Brahmin caste looking for someone who will become an enlightened Buddha.
 Along the way, his story becomes entangled with Tatta, a child-thief from the lowest Pariah caste who is able to possess the bodies of animals, and Chapra, a young boy from the lowly Shudra slave caste who escapes his fate by saving the life of a well-known Kosalan general and being adopted as his son.

 It is into this world of injustice, where society is ruled by a rigid and unforgiving caste system, that a very special little baby is born – Siddhartha Gautama.
 Growing up in Kapilavastu, in the foothills of the Himalayan Mountains, the first son of King Suddhodana, the leader of the Shakya people, wants for nothing.
 Yet, despite a veritable legion of tutors, servants and entertainers seeing to his every need, Siddhartha is a sickly child who sleeps often and is generally quite apathetic about his life of privilege.
 However, when he crosses paths with Tatta, all that begins to change.